ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

    <img src="/img/strael/di2-routing-with-shrink-tube.jpg">
    <figcaption>Routing Di2 wire and brake hose from the down tube to the handlebars</figcaption>
    </figure>
-6. I fixate the shrink tube that contains the brake hose and the Di2 wire to the handlebars with Tesa Crepe.
-I´m not cutting the brake hose yet and I do not connect the brake hose to the shifter because I first want a proof Di2 is working properly.
+6. I fixate the shrink tube that contains the brake hose and the Di2 wire to the handlebars with Tesa Crepe. ==I´m not cutting the brake hose yet and I do not connect the brake hose to the shifter because I first want a proof Di2 is working properly==.

-### Installing the front caliper
+### Install the front caliper

 1. It´s straightforward to attach the caliper to the fork because it comes pre-installed with an adapter for 160 mm rotors.
    <figure>